dora-rs/dora-drives/docs/src/webcam_plot.md

     └── op_2.py
 ```

-3. Start `dora-coordinator` in a separate terminal window
+3. Start `dora-daemon` in a separate terminal window
 ```bash
 # New terminal window
 dora up